At the time of this writing.

 I remember my mother poking her head out of the kitchen, rolling her eyes and smiling at me before ducking out of sight again.

-Her levity always helped me in deflating a tense situation.
+Her levity always helped in deflating a tense situation.

 The two people who were unceasing in their belief in me – who gave me love without conditions.

-In the midst of a rebellious period in my youth, I had a epiphany when I was 16.
+In the midst of a rebellious period during my youth, I had a epiphany when I was 16.

 It was one of pure unmitigated fear.